rafaelpellens/Recriando-a-P-gina-Inicial-do-Instagram/README.md

-#Repositório para apresetação do projeto: Recriando a Página Inicial do Instagram.
+#Repositório para entrega do Desafio de Projeto: Recriando a Página Inicial do Instagram.